mnot/httplint/.antigravity/rules.md

 ## Code Style

+- Target all currently supported versions of Python.
-- PEP8 style Python with 100 charcter line lengths.
+- PEP8 style Python.
+- 100 characters on a line, max.
+- all imports need to be at the top of each file.
 - All code should have type declarations.

+## Tests

 - All code additions and changes should have tests, using existing infrastructure where possible.
-Tests shoudl reside in the same file as the code unless it is used in multiple files, in which case it should be separate.
-New test files in `test/` should be added as a target in the Makefile and invoked by `make test`.
+- Tests should reside in the same file as the code unless it is used in multiple files, in which case it should be separate.
+- New test files in `test/` should be added as a target in the Makefile and invoked by `make test`.

 ## Workflow